tobyhodges/metagenomics-shell-workbench/episodes/06-organization.md

 ## Getting your project started

-Project organization is one of the most important parts of a sequencing project, and yet is often overlooked amidst the excitement of getting a first look at new data.
-Of course, while it is best to get yourself organized before you even begin your analyses, it is never too late to start, either.
+Project organization is one of the most essential parts of a sequencing project, and yet, it is often overlooked amidst the excitement of getting a first look at new data.
+Of course, while it is best to get yourself organized before you even begin your analyses, it is never too late to start.

-You should approach your sequencing project similarly to how you do a biological experiment and this ideally begins with experimental design.
-We're going to assume that you've already designed a beautiful sequencing experiment to address your biological question, collected appropriate samples, and that you have enough statistical power to answer the questions you're interested in asking.
-These steps are all incredibly important, but beyond the scope of our course.
+You should approach your sequencing project similarly to how you do a biological experiment, and this ideally begins with experimental design.
+We're going to assume that you've already designed a beautiful sequencing experiment to address your biological question, collected appropriate samples, and have enough statistical power to answer the questions you're interested in asking.
+These steps are all crucial but beyond the scope of our course.
 For all of those steps (collecting specimens, extracting DNA, prepping your samples) you've likely kept a lab notebook that details how and why you did each step.
 However, the process of documentation doesn't stop at the sequencer!

 Genomics projects can quickly accumulate hundreds of files across tens of folders.
-Every computational analysis you perform over the course of your project is going to create many files, which can especially become a problem when you'll inevitably want to run some of those analyses again.
-For instance, you might have made significant headway into your project, but then have to remember the PCR conditions you used to create your sequencing library months prior.
+Every computational analysis you perform throughout your project will create many files, which can especially become problematic when you inevitably want to rerun some of those analyses.
+For instance, you might have made significant headway into your project but must remember the PCR conditions you used to create your sequencing library months prior.

 Other questions might arise along the way: